Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

-In this subsection, we introduce the parabolic category $\cO$ in complex rank defined by Etingof \cite[Section 4]{Etingof_complex_rank_2}.
-This parabolic category $\cO$ will depend on a \textit{generalized composition} of a complex number $t$, that is, a sequence of complex numbers $\bt := (t_1,\ldots,t_n)$ satisfying $t = t_1 + \cdots + t_n$.
-We assume throughout that $t_1,\ldots,t_n \not \in \ZZ$, though $t$ itself is allowed to be an integer.
+We now introduce parabolic category $\cO$ in complex rank first defined by Etingof \cite[Section 4]{Etingof_complex_rank_2}.
+This category depends on a \textit{generalized composition} of a complex number $t$, i.e., a sequence of complex numbers $\bt := (t_1,\ldots,t_n)$ satisfying $t = t_1 + \cdots + t_n$.
+We assume throughout that $t_1,\ldots,t_n \not \in \ZZ$, though $t$ is allowed to be an integer.